deployKF/website/content/faq.md

       We are actively adding support for other popular tools such as [MLflow](./reference/future-tools.md#mlflow-model-registry), [Airflow](./reference/future-tools.md#apache-airflow), and [Feast](./reference/future-tools.md#feast).
       For more information, please see our [current](./reference/tools.md) and [future](./reference/future-tools.md) tools!

-  - question: Who maintains deployKF?
+  - question: Who created deployKF?
     include_in_schema: true
     pre_expand_answer: false
     answer: |-